Dahimi/Nexus-Agents/README.md

 - **Adjust the "Evaluation Pipeline" section** based on the actual tools and technologies you're using for the evaluation (e.g., specific libraries or infrastructure like Docker or cloud services).
 - **Modify the "Running the Evaluation Locally" section** to reflect your local development environment setup.
 - You can further **extend the "Contributing" section** with guidelines specific to your project's submission process or any testing requirements.

-Would you like to dive into any specific section or refine the README further?